Africa Cup of Nations 2025 Final: predictions and latest odds

 The 24 teams that will take part in the 2025 Africa Cup of Nations have now been decided.
 We’ll take a look at each of the competing nations, their previous records in this tournament and some of the star players who might take them deep into the tournament.
 We’ll include a rating for each team, based on our evaluation of their chances of winning the tournament.

-The club sides associated with each player were correct at the time of writing but may change between now and the start of the AFCON 2025 tournament.
-Loan deals show the club to which the player has been loaned at the time of writing.
+The club sides associated with each player were correct at the time of writing, with loan deals showing the club to which the player has been loaned.

 Morocco 🇲🇦